Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Proposed Method

-To this end, each feature vector is converted into two interrelated hash codes where $h_b = q_b$ and $h_{pq} = \{ q^1_{pq} , q^2_{pq}, ..., q^m_{pq} \} $, and they are stored in an inverted file structure based on their $h_b$ values.
+At the end, each feature vector is converted into two interrelated hash codes where $h_b = q_b$ and $h_{pq} = \{ q^1_{pq} , q^2_{pq}, ..., q^m_{pq} \} $, and they are stored in an inverted file structure based on their $h_b$ values.
 Throughout this work, $m$ and $D_{pq}$ are empirically set to 8 and 256 as in~\cite{jegou2011}.
-In a nutshell, computation cost is exponentially reduced by the low cost two-stage indexing scheme and local representation becomes applicable for large-scale databases.
+In a nutshell, computation cost is exponentially reduced with low cost two-stage indexing scheme and local representation becomes applicable for large-scale databases.

-\textbf{Local Voting Scheme.} In voting scheme, we follow a twofold approach: First, we estimate the best local matched candidates by using the similarities between hash codes.
-Later, based on the dominant geometric model between query and reference frames, the outliers are eliminated.
+\textbf{Local Voting Scheme.} We use a two-fold approach for the voting scheme: First, we estimate the best locally matching candidates based on similarities between hash codes.
+Later, outliers are eliminated based on the dominant geometric model between the query and reference frames.

-Formally, in order to say that query and reference local points are similar, the coarse hash codes should be same ($h^q_b = h^r_b$) while the residual similarities ($h^r_{pq}$ and $h^q_{pq}$) must be within a certain error tolerance.
-Otherwise, the similarity score is set to zero and discarded from the initial query candidates.
+Formally, in order to say that query and reference local points are similar, coarse hash codes should be the same ($h^q_b = h^r_b$), while residual similarities ($h^r_{pq}$ and $h^q_{pq}$) must be within an error tolerance.
+Otherwise, the similarity score is set to zero and discarded from initial query candidates.

-In this work, we propose a novel non-parametric score function for PQ Euclidean space to be used in the residual similarity calculations.
-Ultimately, this score function normalizes the asymmetric Euclidean distance of two residual hash codes with the maximum asymmetric distance between all cluster centers.
-Later, a final residual similarity score is equal to the average of all subvector scores:
+This work proposes a novel non-parametric score function for PQ Euclidean space to be used in the residual similarity calculation.
+Ultimately, this score function normalizes asymmetric Euclidean distance of two residual hash codes with a maximum asymmetric distance between all cluster centers.
+Later, the final residual similarity score is equal to the average of all subvector scores: